UEABIO/data-sci-v1/docs/09-writing-functions.md

 * Give your function an object name and assign the function to it, e.g. `my_function_name <- function()`.

-* Within the parentheses you specify inputs and options just like how pre-written functions work, e.g. `function(input_data)`.
+* Within the parentheses you specify inputs and arguments just like how pre-written functions work, e.g. `function(input_data)`.

 * Next, put all the code you want your function to execute inside curly brackets like this: `function(input_data) {code to run}`